jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 `Computer Programming`_ allows me to take some steps and make them a one line command for the computer to do for me.
 You have seen a way to make a Python_ `Test Driven Development`_ Environment, and have a :ref:`program<makePythonTdd.ps1>` to do it for you on any Windows_ computer without `Windows Subsystem for Linux`_.

-:ref:`How many questions can you answer after going through this chapter<questions about making a Python Test Driven Development Environment on Windows without Windows Subsystem for Linux>`
+:ref:`How many questions can you answer after going through this chapter?<questions about making a Python Test Driven Development Environment on Windows without Windows Subsystem for Linux>`

 Would you like to test :ref:`test AssertionError?<AssertionError>`